elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 analysis with SciPy.

 ## Where to next?

+We mentioned in the preface that SciPy is a community.
+A great way to continue learning is to subscribe to the main mailing lists for NumPy, SciPy, pandas, matplotlib, scikit-image, and other libraries you might be interested in, and read them regularly.

+And when you do get stuck in your own work, don't be afraid to seek help there!
+We are a friendly bunch!
+The *main* requirement when seeking help is to show that you've tried a bit of problem solving yourself, and to provide others with a minimal script to demonstrate your problem and how you've tried to fix it.

+- **No:** "I need to generate a big array of random Gaussians.
+Can someone help?"
+- **No:** "I have this huge library at https://github.com/ron_obvious, if you look in the statistics library, there's a part that really needs random Gaussians, can someone take a look???"
+- **Yes:** "I've been trying to generate a big list of random Gaussians like
+  so: `gauss = [np.random.randn()] * 10**5`.
+But when I compute `np.mean(gauss)`,
+  it's hardly ever as close to 0 as I expect.
+What am I doing wrong?
+The full script ready for copy-paste is below.

 - Parts of the SciPy Ecosystem we haven't covered
 - Other books/websites/resources
 - Conferences (and their recorded sessions - links)